- Although there aren’t any completely gluten-free restaurants in Las Vegas, many offer gluten-free items on their

 Off The Strip at LINQ: Gluten-Free menu items are clearly labeled with a red “GF” and include their signature chicken wings and a ribeye steak in addition to a selection of salads.

-Carmine’s at Caesars Palace: Found in the Forum Shops, Carmines offers a small number of gluten-free items on their menu including a selection of GF pasta, sides, desserts, and entrees like pizzaiola, salmon, steak, and more.
+Carmine’s at Caesars Palace: Found in the Forum Shops, Carmines offers a separate gluten-free menu that includes a selection of GF pasta, sides, desserts, and entrees like pizzaiola, salmon, steak, and more.